Territorial Recruitment Centre officers without balaclavas and only under video recording: the commission proposed new rules for mobilization measures

 Separately, the Commission recommended equipping vehicles used to transport conscripts with means of continuous video recording inside the cabin.

-Additionally, it is proposed to increase the storage period of body camera recordings from 30 to 90 days.
+Additionally, it is proposed to increase the storage period of body camera video recordings from 30 to 90 days.

 Another recommendation was to introduce separate accounting of official investigations regarding cases of absence, switching off, or loss of body camera recordings during mobilization measures.